Skip to Main Content

 Bulk Upload By Class:

-1. Click on the assignment in the Class Stream and view all submissions.
+1. Click on the assignment in the Assignments and view all submissions.

 2. Select the students you want to push using the checkboxes next to the student name.

-3. In the top right corner, you will see the <Add to Journal> icon.
+3. In the top right corner, you will see the <Add to Portfolio> icon.

-4. Clicking on this icon will prompt you to send all submitted work with the status Evaluated or Closed to those students' journals.
+4. Clicking on this icon will prompt you to send all submitted work with the status Evaluated or Closed to those students' portfolios.
 Attached rubrics and assessments will also be sent.

 5. Paste in a general context statement that explains what the post is.